infinum/eightshift-deploy-actions-public/README.md

 _Responsible person: DevOps or TL + Developer_

 To add custom secrets in the deploy process add a custom step after the `Setup WordPress` step in the deploy action.
-Keep in mind you that the value is always wrapped in single quotes.
+Keep in mind that the value is always wrapped in single quotes.

 ```yaml
 	- name: Setup custom secrets as environment variables